paritytech/substrate-api-sidecar/runtime-tests/README.md

 Sidecar should be now connected to the node, and running successfully.
 If you find a bug file an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).

 Now lets run our runtime tests against polkadot.
-Go to the seperate terminal and run:
+Go to a separate terminal and run:

 `yarn test:runtime-tests --chain polkadot`